NEWCAST: Anticipating Resource Management and QoE Provisioning for Mobile Video Streaming: Simulations and numerical results

-We fix the sampling period to $1$s and run NEWCAST for different amounts of data $Q$ (between $1$Mbit and $5$Mbit) by averaging results on the same $100$ capacities.Results in Fig.\ref{fig:AccuracyQ} show that setting $Q$ to the mean throughput ($2Mbps$) leads to a high accuracy rate ($\approx 1$s) with an execution time of $4$s (as for optimal thresholds).
-Setting lower amounts of data, increases the execution time and keeps almost the same accuracy.
-For higher $Q$, the complexity is notably reduced, but slight variations are noticed on the accuracy rate (less than 16\%).
-A judicious choice of $Q$ should then be made depending on the operator's preferences; High QoE comes at high $Q$ and very low complexity, however low system cost comes at low $Q$ and higher complexity.
+Here, we set the time slot to $1$s and run NEWCAST using different values of $Q$ (between $1$Mbit and $5$Mbits) by averaging results on the same $100$ capacities.
+Results in Fig.~\ref{fig:AccuracyQ} show that setting $Q$ to the average throughput ($2$Mbps) leads to a high accuracy rate ($\approx 1$) with an execution time of $4$s (as for optimal thresholds).
+Setting lower values of $Q$, increases the execution time and keeps almost the same accuracy on $\mathcal{F}$.
+For higher $Q$, the complexity is notably reduced, but slight degradations are noticed on the accuracy rate (less than $16\%$).
+A judicious choice of $Q$ should then be made depending on the operator's preferences: a high $Q$ gives a high QoE and a very low complexity, whereas, a low $Q$ gives a low system cost and a higher complexity.